- Pet Quality of Life Tools

 After you’ve said the final goodbye, you may experience anger, denial, guilt, or depression.
 These feelings can be quite intense.
 Daily life can seem impossible, and the simplest of tasks becomes overwhelming.
 Remember, grieving is a personal process, and everyone experiences it differently.
 It’s important to take the time to work through your own personal sorrow.

-The group is facilitated by Heidi, our Chief Marketing Officer.
-She, along with grieving pet owners who attend the group, can provide some insight into what the loss of a pet means, along with just being there to listen and understand.
+The group is co-facilitated by Colleen, our licensed social worker, and Heidi, our Chief Marketing Officer.
+The two of them, along with grieving pet owners who attend the group, can provide some insight into what the loss of a pet means, along with just being there to listen and understand.
 We don’t require reservations for our group, but they are appreciated so that we know whom to expect.
+Our group is currently meeting via Zoom.
 Please contact Heidi at (651) 501-3759, ext.
-3005, if you plan to attend!
+3005, or email@example.com if you wish to attend!